 Start date: 2021

-Students in all majors do the same papers in the first year.
-These papers cover mathematics and computational techniques, as well as the communication and teamwork skills that are essential for the team environment engineers work in.
+Students in all majors do the same courses in the first year.
+These courses cover mathematics and computational techniques, as well as the communication and teamwork skills that are essential for the team environment engineers work in.

-And complete 15 points from any paper listed in the Bachelor of Engineering (Honours) or from any other bachelor’s degree with the approval of the programme leader.
+And complete 15 points from any course listed in the Bachelor of Engineering (Honours) or from any other bachelor’s degree with the approval of the programme leader.